corndel-swe/swe-js-cash-register/CONTRIBUTING.md

 - Just make sure to remove the `console.log` before you test, commit, push!
   Don't want to leave a bunch of logs clogging up the place :wood:

+If you're happy with all this, open up `TODO.md` and have fun!